hugoattal/milky-warp/README.md

 1. Press the shortcut key (default: `Ctrl+Alt+A`) to activate the magnifier
 2. Use the mouse to move the magnifier around the screen
 3. Use the mouse scroll wheel to zoom in and out
+4. Click to fix the magnifier position, and click again to release it
-4. Press the shortcut key again to deactivate the magnifier
+5. Press the shortcut key again to deactivate the magnifier

 ## Configuration